Brisbane city skyline at sunrise along Brisbane River, Queensland, Australia

 Why Visit Brisbane?

-Brisbane charms visitors as Australia's pleasantly subtropical river capital where the winding Brisbane River gracefully curves through downtown's appealing mix of Victorian heritage buildings and gleaming modern office towers, South Bank's popular artificial Streets Beach lagoon lets urbanites swim and sunbathe with city skyline views a short walk from the CBD, and adorable koalas at Lone Pine Sanctuary (world's oldest and largest koala sanctuary) await close-up encounters and cuddles before Gold Coast's famous theme parks beckon just 1 hour south.
+Brisbane charms visitors as Australia's pleasantly subtropical river capital where the winding Brisbane River gracefully curves through downtown's appealing mix of Victorian heritage buildings and gleaming modern office towers, South Bank's popular artificial Streets Beach lagoon lets urbanites swim and sunbathe with city skyline views a short walk from the CBD, and adorable koalas at Lone Pine Sanctuary (world's oldest and largest koala sanctuary) await close-up encounters and photos (note: koala holding ended 1 July 2024, replaced with close-up style encounters) before Gold Coast's famous theme parks beckon just 1 hour south.
 Queensland's capital city (around 2.7 million in greater Brisbane metro area) somewhat escaped Sydney and Melbourne's intense international tourist spotlight yet genuinely delivers that quintessential laid-back Queensland lifestyle—around 270-280 sunny days a year, wonderful outdoor riverside al fresco dining year-round, and genuinely friendly locals perfectly embodying that relaxed Australian stereotype.
 The excellent South Bank Parklands successfully transformed the former World Expo 88 site into a beloved riverside cultural haven: Streets Beach artificial sandy lagoon with real lifeguards providing free inner-city swimming, bougainvillea-draped Nepalese Peace Pagoda gifted by Nepal, bustling weekend Collective Markets, rainforest boardwalks, and the excellent QAGOMA (Queensland Art Gallery & Gallery of Modern Art) hosting impressive Asia-Pacific contemporary art collection (free general admission).

 Yet Brisbane richly rewards neighborhood exploration beyond South Bank: Fortitude Valley's vibrant Chinatown Mall with Asian restaurants, live music venues, and weekend clubbing nightlife, multicultural West End's eclectic mix of international restaurants (Greek, Vietnamese, Ethiopian) and vintage shops along Boundary Street, New Farm Park's stunning purple jacaranda tree blooms (October-November peak, absolutely magical for picnics), and Paddington's charming traditional Queenslander wooden houses built on stilts with wraparound verandahs lining hilly streets.
-The Story Bridge Adventure Climb (around A$150–$180 depending on climb time, with occasional specials) rivals Sydney's Harbour Bridge climb for impressive city panoramas from the iconic 1940 steel cantilever bridge.
-Lone Pine Koala Sanctuary (Australia's oldest, 30 minutes by bus, around A$46–$52 for adults) lets visitors get remarkably close to koalas for photos and brief supervised cuddles (extra fee, limited daily), hand-feed wild kangaroos and wallabies hopping freely, and observe rare platypus swimming in pools.
+The Story Bridge Adventure Climb (around $106–$127 / A$150–A$180 depending on climb time, with occasional specials) rivals Sydney's Harbour Bridge climb for impressive city panoramas from the iconic 1940 steel cantilever bridge.
+Lone Pine Koala Sanctuary (Australia's oldest, 30 minutes by bus, about $41 / A$58 for adults) lets visitors get remarkably close to koalas for photos and supervised close-up encounters (koala holding ended 1 July 2024), hand-feed wild kangaroos and wallabies hopping freely, and observe rare platypus swimming in pools.

-The iconic Brisbane River ferries (CityCat catamarans and smaller CityFerries) provide wonderfully scenic public transport along the river—currently part of Queensland's 50-cent flat-fare trial, making each public-transport trip extremely cheap—hop on and off exploring riverside precincts from the University of Queensland to New Farm.
-Yet Brisbane primarily serves as a practical gateway to Queensland's famous attractions: the Gold Coast (1 hour south) offers Surfers Paradise beaches, nightlife, and major theme parks (Warner Bros Movie World, Sea World, Dreamworld, WhiteWater World), the more relaxed Sunshine Coast (1.5 hours north) provides quieter family beaches and the Australia Zoo, and Moreton Island (about 1 hour by ferry from port, day trips from A$180) delivers adventure with sandboarding down massive dunes and snorkeling the Tangalooma shipwrecks.
+The iconic Brisbane River ferries (CityCat catamarans and smaller CityFerries) provide wonderfully scenic public transport along the river—part of Queensland's permanent 50-cent fares (~$0.35 / A$0.5 per trip; Airtrain excluded), making each public-transport trip extremely cheap—hop on and off exploring riverside precincts from the University of Queensland to New Farm.
+Yet Brisbane primarily serves as a practical gateway to Queensland's famous attractions: the Gold Coast (1 hour south) offers Surfers Paradise beaches, nightlife, and major theme parks (Warner Bros Movie World, Sea World, Dreamworld, WhiteWater World), the more relaxed Sunshine Coast (1.5 hours north) provides quieter family beaches and the Australia Zoo, and Moreton Island (about 1 hour by ferry from port, day trips from ~$153+ / A$217+) delivers adventure with sandboarding down massive dunes and snorkeling the Tangalooma shipwrecks.
 The diverse food scene enthusiastically celebrates Queensland's subtropical produce: Eat Street Northshore's weekend container park built from 180 recycled shipping containers packed with dozens of international food stalls, upscale James Street's acclaimed fine dining restaurants, countless riverside restaurants and bars, and excellent Asian food reflecting Brisbane's multicultural population.

-With comfortable year-round subtropical warmth (winter June-August 10-21°C, summer December-February 21-30°C), English language, relatively safe streets by global big-city standards, and Brisbane Airport efficiently connecting to Cairns, Sydney, Melbourne, and international destinations, Brisbane delivers reliable Queensland sunshine, relaxed river-city lifestyle, and excellent value without Melbourne's unpredictable weather or Sydney's expensive accommodation and tourist crowds.
+With comfortable year-round subtropical warmth (winter June-August 10-21°C / 50-70°F, summer December-February 21-30°C / 70-86°F), English language, relatively safe streets by global big-city standards, and Brisbane Airport efficiently connecting to Cairns, Sydney, Melbourne, and international destinations, Brisbane delivers reliable Queensland sunshine, relaxed river-city lifestyle, and excellent value without Melbourne's unpredictable weather or Sydney's expensive accommodation and tourist crowds.

 What to Do